Two-Tone Kitchen Cabinets: Trend or Timeless Design Choice?

 • Greater risk of mold or odor if installation isn’t precise

-This method is often referred to as a water management system and it assumes water will pass through and focuses on directing it safely away.
+For this reason, this method is often referred to as a water management system and it assumes water will pass through and focuses on directing it safely away.

 What Is a Two-Piece Bonding Flange Drain?

-In contrast, a two-piece bonding flange drain is used in modern, surface-applied waterproofing systems.
+By contrast, a two-piece bonding flange drain is used in modern, surface-applied waterproofing systems.
 These systems are commonly paired with manufacturers like Schluter Systems, where the waterproof membrane bonds directly to the drain flange.

 How It Works